akinmetin/currency-rates/README.md

 *   Build it using ``docker-compose build`` and run it using ``docker-compose up -d``.

-*   You can run the python script inside of the container using: ``docker-compose run app python currency_rates.py``.

 *   Create an ``.env`` file for environmental variables.

 *   Environmental Variables